Technical Question Answering across Tasks and Domains: Related Work

-Open-domain textual question answering is a task that requires a system to answer factoid questions using a large collection of documents as the information source, without the need of pre-specifying topics or domains~\cite{chen2020open,chen2019bidirectional}.
-Two-stage retriever-reader framework is the mainstream way to solve open-domain QA, pioneered by \cite{chen2017reading}: a retriever component finding documents that might contain an answer from a large collection of documents, followed by a reader component finding the answer in a given paragraph or a document.
+\paragraph{Open-Domain QA} Open-domain textual question answering is a task that requires a system to answer factoid questions using a large collection of documents as the information source, without the need of pre-specifying topics or domains~\cite{chen2020open}.
+Two-stage retriever-reader framework is the mainstream way to solve open-domain QA, pioneered by \cite{chen2017reading}.
 Recent work has improved this two-stage open-domain QA from different perspectives such as novel pre-training methods~\cite{lee2019latent,guu2020realm}, semantic alignment between question and passage~\cite{lee2019latent,karpukhin2020dense,wu2018word}, cross-attention based BERT retriever~\cite{yang2019end,gardner2019making}, global normalization between multiple passages~\cite{wang2019multi}.